- Call: 0800 970 2070

 Click here to enquire about training.

-The National Centre for Domestic Violence has a team of dedicated specialist trainers located around the country.
-They provide interactive remote training and bespoke in-house training to the police and support agencies, free of charge.
+This training is for anyone who comes across victims of domestic abuse as part of their work.
+NCDV has a team of dedicated trainers located around the country.
+They provide interactive training either remotely or in-house absolutely free of charge.

-• About NCDV and how we help victims and survivors of Domestic Abuse
+• About NCDV and how we help you to help victims

-• How to refer to NCDV and the feedback loop that keeps victims and referrers updated throughout
+• How to refer and the feedback loop that keeps you updated throughout

 • How the three orders compare with other criminal and civil Orders

-• The role of Legal Aid and options for victims who aren’t eligible for public funding
+• The role of Legal Aid and options for victims who are not eligible

 • The case building, court and service process